I love the graphic, above. It’s entitled, Politicians Debating Climate Change.

 They don’t cling to things simply because they’re easier to believe.

-This is a very political issue and we do not get political.
+This is a very political issue.
 After writing our article on climate change, I was called a libtard.
 Then on Twitter, I was trolled and here is how it went:

 Since only people on the left understand science, I have been trying to get opinions on a couple of subjects.
 What are your views on vaccines or being born xx or xy?
 I’m curious what the side that believes in science has to say.